Codam-jde-baai/.github/profile/README.md

 ##### Below is a list of all the projects I have completed so far at CODAM.
 I am currently still working on webserv and inception.
 Once these two are finished before the end of the year, I can start my final project.
+*note: most of these projects were in my private mono repo, I moved them to display but because of that there is no commit-history to review*